-The troubleshooting procedure contained in this paragraph is to be used to locate a problem within the Low Voltage Power Supply of the MS power source.
-Directions are given which locate a fault to the PCB level or component level as appropriate.
+The procedure contained in this paragraph is used to locate a problem within the Low Voltage Power Supply of the MS power source.
+Directions will locate a fault to the assembly level or component level as appropriate.
 Do not use this procedure unless instructed to do so by the performance check flow chart.